A common flight credit rule should replace all “secret” workarounds to get your money from airlines

 All airlines, both network carriers and low-cost airlines, have different rules for these travel credits.

 American, Delta, and United all have different rules and expiration dates for airline flight credits.
 Southwest Airlines limits these flight credits to two years.
-Some airlines simply apply an expiration date of the end of 2022.
 Others have varying expiration dates.
 Travelers United believes that there should be no expiration dates.

 Airlines already use the money for free as long as they hold the flight credits.
 There is no justification for having pandemic flight credits or any pandemic travel credit expire.
 The money belongs rightfully to the travel consumer.
 Today as you read this, DOT still has not acted.
 Airlines still control flight credits and use them to punish their customers.
 Consumers are being forced to play the airlines’ games with airline rules and control over when they can keep consumers’ money.

 Charlie Leocha is the President of Travelers United.
 He has been working in Washington, DC, for the past 14 years with Congress, the Department of Transportation, and industry stakeholders on travel issues.
 He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.